El Fahs: Etymology

 El Fahs was its original name that probably also meant "The flat hill" in Arabic, until the French came and prefixed it with "Pont d'(e)-" that translated to Arabic as "Qantara(t)" and meant "Bridge of-".
 The reason is that the French usually prefix a lot of urban gatheringsˈ and large towns' names by "Pont d'(e)-".
 Especially in North African colonies.

-The proof being the french construction of the 'famous' railway in El Fahs, which represented and still symbolyses the first manifestations of urbanization in the city.
+The proof being the French construction of the 'famous' railway in El Fahs, which represented and still symbolises the first manifestations of urbanization in the city.